What is ReDI?

 - Research leadership for mid-career faculty researchers (ReDI)

-Northeastern University's Senior Vice Provost for Research & Graduate Education, Mel Burnstein, is co-sponsoring ReDI.
+Northeastern University’s Senior Vice Provost for Research & Graduate Education, Mel Bernstein, and Vice Provost for Academic Affairs, Mary Loeffelholz are co-sponsoring ReDI.

 ReDI was developed through conversations with existing center directors, research leaders, department chairs, deans, staff in the Gordon Leadership Program, and potential participants.
 Through these conversations, it was revealed, first and foremost, a concern about the succession of leadership in the existing Northeastern centers.
 These conversations also revealed a number of common characteristics or required skills, independent of discipline or field, to be successful as a center and/or research director.
 These common characteristics include: